 It also gives an overview of the legal responsibilities that governing bodies have towards children with medical conditions at school.
 This includes the legal responsibilities for those administering medicines to children under 16 and an awareness of how these medications are administered.

 It does not substitute training in how to give medication according to the child’s individual health care plan.

-In addition the course also looks at the three most common medical conditions that children may have:
+In addition the course also looks at the four most common medical conditions that children may have:

 It details each of these medical conditions and the medication that the children may take to control them.
 Finally, it discusses the appropriate first aid treatments employed in the event of an emergency.

 - Controlled drugs

 - Individual Health care plans

 - Self management

 - Refusal of medicines

 - Record keeping